17 Conclusion

 Conclusion

 You’ve made it to the end of Experimentology, our (sometimes opinionated) guide to how to run good psychology experiments.
-In this book we’ve tried to present a unified approach to the why and how of running experiments.
-This approach begins with the goal of doing experiments:
+In this book we’ve tried to present a unified approach to the why and how of running experiments, centered on the goal of doing experiments:

 Experiments are intended to make maximally unbiased, generalizable, and precise estimates of specific causal effects.